SijWoo/BLE-Guide/README.md

 For a step by step guide, look at the "Getting Started with Bluetooth SDK" document.

 ## GATT Attributes
+Each GATT has a Universally Unique ID (UUID).
+The UUID is for clients to know which GATT attribute is available from the server.
+This UUID is usually represented as a string.
+The example service I created has a UUID of "549dd661-60b6-4970-98b8-9b105673539e".

 ## BLE-soc-basic
 This the first project where I test BLE.
 I followed the "Getting Started..." guide to create one.
 The .isc file is where you customize and create the GATT database of your device.
 I created the "MyVoltageService" that holds a 2 byte data field where the voltage of the board can be read.
 The ID of the characteristic settings needs to be checked and named in order to create a macro definition.
 I change the ID to be board_voltage which created a gattdb_board_voltage definition.
 I called the following function in app.c: